avielfedida/Code-Highlighter/README.md

 If you open up `code-highlighter.js` you will find out that there is about **60%** code and **40%** comments, I'v worked really hard to make sure the code can be easily edited, there are few things you may want to edit so let me point you to the right place where to edit:

-1. Each color scheme has it's own default colors(`strings`, `keywords`, 'etc'), also there is a line numbers default color scheme for each color scheme, lookup for the `colorSchemes` object to edit the default colors and rules.
+1. Each color scheme has it's own default colors(`strings`, `keywords`, `etc`), also there is a line numbers default color scheme for each color scheme, lookup for the `colorSchemes` object to edit the default colors and rules.

 2. There are default rules applied to `code-highlighter` class and related(descendants) elements at the beginning of the `init` function, you might want to take a look there.